ugovaretto/pdtt/xdp/TECHNICAL_DOCUMENTATION.md

 ## Overview

-The Per-User Data Transfer Tracker (PDTT) is an eBPF-based network monitoring tool that tracks network traffic per user in real-time.
+The Pawsey Data Transfer Tracker (PDTT) is an eBPF-based network monitoring tool that tracks network traffic per user in real-time.
 It uses multiple eBPF program types (XDP, cgroup programs, kprobes, and sockops) to intercept network packets at different stages of the